Pitometsu/ppx_implicits/README.md

-# Value Implicits
+# NOTE

-NOTE: The basic tools of `ppx_implicits` are done, but their compositions are still updating.
+The basic tools of `ppx_implicits` are done, but their compositions are still updating.
 This document can change often and can be obsolete.
 Check files under `tests` directory which are sure to be working and up-to-date.

+# Value Implicits

 `ppx_implicits` is an OCaml PPX preprocessor for implicit values, implicit parameters, modular implicits and type classes.